 Be ready to go custom-made with a double pantry.
 If you don’t have space for a walk-in pantry, a bespoke larder cupboard is the next best thing.

-‘Larders give you the flexibility of choosing kitchen storage ideas and options that work for you, whether that might involve more drawers, an emphasis on shelving, or multiple spice racks, all orderly contained behind beautiful cabinetry,’ enthuses Tom Howley, design director, Tom Howley.
+‘Larders give you the flexibility of choosing storage ideas and options that work for you, whether that might involve more drawers, an emphasis on shelving, or multiple spice racks, all orderly contained behind beautiful cabinetry,’ enthuses Tom Howley, design director, Tom Howley.

 Do supply exact dimensions of frequently bought food packaging – a bespoke maker can tailor shelves to match.

 12. Be sure to use every nook and cranny

-It's only natural to be concerned that a walk-in pantry might be a waste of space.
+It's only natural to be concerned that a large pantry might be a waste of space.
 But remember that pantries don't by any means need to be large – for example, a narrow box room with no natural light can be transformed into an ideal place to store food.

-If you comfortably can fit a walk-in pantry it really can be the dream scenario as it will leave you space in your kitchen to keep things clear, clean and uncluttered.
+If you comfortably can fit a pantry it really can be the dream scenario as it will leave you space in your kitchen to keep things clear, clean and uncluttered.

-Similarly, when building or renovating you can utilise the space behind appliances for storage.
+Similarly, when building or renovating you can utilize the space behind appliances for storage.
 'Pantries can also serve a dual purpose as a way of concealing appliances,' says.
 Tom Howley, Design Director at Tom Howley.
-'With a greater shift towards keeping worksurfaces clear of clutter, to give a more minimalist feel and allow for more prep space, the pantry serves as an excellent solution for concealing appliances.'
+'With a greater shift towards keeping countertops clear of clutter, to give a more minimalist feel and allow for more prep space, the pantry serves as an excellent solution for concealing appliances.'

 deVOL Creative Director, Helen Parker also notes that some people desire the uncluttered look that a pantry can build so much that they 'will create their own by sectioning off a small part of their kitchen and incorporating it into the final look of the room with beautiful joinery and metalwork.'